KatrinaaDing/cs1531/wk1 Intro_Data Type_If_While.md

 ...is a and b
 ```

-**python is strong typed**, which means two type cannot be operated together. `e.g. int cannot + str`, have to convert.
+**Python is strong typed**, which means two type cannot be operated together.

+e.g. `int + str` is invalid, one of them have to be converted.

 ```python
 >>> a = 10